digitalbricklayer/techteapotcom/content/posts/network-managements-new-wave-six-years-on.md

 How time flies.

-It has been six years since I wrote about <a href="http://techteapot.com/network-managements-new-wave/">Network management's "new wave"</a> and thought it would be interesting to go back and see what has happened.
+It has been six years since I wrote about <a href="{{< ref "posts/network-managements-new-wave.md" >}}">Network management's "new wave"</a> and thought it would be interesting to go back and see what has happened.
 We are now at the outer envelope of the VC funding cycle so things should be sorting themselves out one way or another.

 The "<em>new wave</em>" was <a href="http://www.hyperic.com/">Hyperic</a>,<a href="http://www.zenoss.com/"> Zenoss</a> and <a href="http://www.gwos.com/">Groundwork Open Source</a> VC funded, open source network management companies.